Dan Greenburg: Writing career

-Personal life
+Personal life and death

-Greenburg's first wife was film director and author Nora Ephron (1941-2012).
+Greenburg's first wife was film director and author Nora Ephron (1941–2012).
 After seven years, their marriage ended in an amicable divorce.

 His second wife was writer Suzanne O'Malley, whom he married in 1980; they remained married for fifteen years before they separated, eventually divorcing in 1998.
 With O'Malley, he had a son, Zack O'Malley Greenburg; Dan Greenburg's children's book series The Zack Files was named for him.

-Greenburg's third wife is Judith C. Wilson, a children's book author.
-They reside in Hastings, Oswego County, New York.
+Greenburg's third wife was Judith C. Wilson, a children's book author.
+They resided in Hastings, Oswego County, New York.

+Greenburg died of complications from a stroke at a hospice in the Bronx, on December 18, 2023, at the age of 87.